seal-prw/tinycloud/Blinkt Demo with Docker Swarm/README.md

 <h1>Raspberry Pi 3 cluster with flashing light boards using Docker Swarm</h1>

 In this demo I have implemented 2-node raspberry pi cluster using docker swarm.
 The raspberry pi devices are already equipped with Pimoroni Blinkt Eight super-bright RGB LED indicators chip.
 This demo simulates the docker swarm cluster where same software docker image is deployed on multiple containers distributed across multiple nodes.
-To run this demo use following commands and the output of the program is explained later:
+To run this demo use following commands:

 Initialize Docker Swarm: